4 Benefits of Writing by Hand

 - Typing is good for research and multi-tasking.
 Depending on where you are in your note-taking process, you might need to multi-task and research as you write notes.
 If this is your first time attempting a new type of writing, or if you’re working on your first novel, research will most likely take a fair amount of time.
 Typing notes on a computer allows you to have a research window pulled up on a web browser right next to the document you are using to type notes.

 - Typing enables you to easily back up your work.
 If handled right, writing on a computer can offer a more secure place to store your first draft or second draft than writing longhand.
 Working on a word processor gives you a very easy way to save and backup your work—especially if you store your files on backup drives or the cloud.
 Though working longhand on a first draft might suit your creative style, it also leaves you much more susceptible to losing your work.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, David Baldacci, Joyce Carol Oates, Dan Brown, James Patterson, Margaret Atwood, and more.